Haitians Seek Immigration Equality

 ``We are asking for fairness, equality and due process,″ said Aude Sicard, an activist with the Haitian-American Grassroots Coalition. ``Haitian children are children too.″

 Under U.S. immigration policy, Haitians and others who arrive illegally are sent back to their country.
-But the Cuban Readjustment Act of 1966 grants any Cuban who reaches American soil the right to stay.
+The Cuban Readjustment Act of 1966 grants any Cuban who reaches American soil the right to stay.

-Haitians claim they are routinely sent back to Haiti without being allowed to request a hearing to determine whether they have a ``credible fear″ of persecution in their homeland.
+But Haitians claim they are routinely repatriated _ sent back to Haiti _ without being allowed to request a hearing to determine whether they have a ``credible fear″ of persecution in their homeland.

-They claim that the return to Haiti of 407 Haitians attempting to enter the United States illegally on New Year’s Day was unfair, especially in light of the fight to keep Elian after he survived an illegal attempt to reach Florida.
+They claim that the repatriation of 407 Haitian migrants attempting to enter the United States illegally on New Year’s Day was unfair _ especially in light of the fight to keep Elian after he survived an illegal attempt to reach Florida.

 Encel Alcime, a 75-year-old retired Miami-Dade County water department worker, said his fellow Haitian immigrants are treated differently than Cubans because they are black.

 ``Haitians are taken from the water and sent back right away, which means that they don’t need us here,″ Alcime said.